RebornBeat/BGP-X/hardware/compatible_hardware.md

 **Domain Bridge Support column**: indicates whether the device supports domain bridge operation (bridging two or more routing domains simultaneously).
 Domain bridge support requires appropriate network interfaces for each domain to be bridged.

-**Satellite Internet Clarification**: Commercial satellite internet services (Starlink, Iridium, Inmarsat, HughesNet, Viasat) are **clearnet domain** in BGP-X. They provide BGP-routed IP connectivity.
-From the protocol's perspective, a satellite WAN is a clearnet interface with high latency, not a separate routing domain.

 ---

 ## 2. OpenWrt Routers